IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_API_DOCUMENTATION.md

 **Endpoint:** `GET /health`

-**Description:** Returns the health status of the authentication service.
+**Description:** Returns the health status of the authentication service and its connectivity to users-service.

 **Response (200 OK):**